Arcada-Cloud-Native/user-service/README.md

     "password": ""
   }

-  and you will be logged in and get a hash-token in return
+  and you will be logged in and get a hash-token in return, you have to add that token to "Headers" as Authorization

 * /logout
   * GET - logout user
+  * removes Auth header and key is removed